Sabagadis Woldu

 Sabagadis Woldu (ሱባጋዲስ ዎልዱ; horse name: Abba Garray; baptismal name: Za-Manfas Qedus; 1780 – 1831) was a governor of Tigray Province of the Ethiopian Empire from 1822 to 1831.
 Sabagadis gained some notoriety in the first decade of the 19th century for rebelling a number of times against his overlord, Ras Wolde Selassie.
 But just before the death of Wolde Selassie it seems that he made up with his master and became one of his loyal lieutenants.
 Following Wolde Selassie's death in 1816, he defied the authority of Wolde Selassie's son, and became the most powerful warlord in Tigray.
-Making Adigrat his capital, he ruled Tigray and a small strip of the coastal plains of Eritrea by 1818.
+Making Adigrat his capital, he ruled Tigray and the coastal plains of Eritrea by 1818.
 His rule also extended to the Eritrean highlands (Hamasien, Akele Guzay, and Seraye).

 Biography

 Early life

-Of Irob descent, Dejazmatch Sabagadis was the son of Shum Agame Woldu Kumanit who ruled Agame from the late 18th to the early 19th centuries.
-Shum Agame Woldu's legacy was the ascendany of Saho speaking local Irob rulers over Tigrinya speaking Agame in the 18th century.
+Of Tigrayan & Irob descent, Dejazmatch Sabagadis was the son of Shum Agame Woldu Kumanit who ruled Agame from the late 18th to the early 19th centuries.
+Shum Agame Woldu's legacy was the ascendancy of Saho speaking local Irob rulers over Tigrinya speaking Agame in the 18th century.
 Following his father's death in 1802, Sabagadis and his four brothers clashed over their respective fiefs.
 Sabagadis remained a dissident contender for most of the 1800s and 1810s.
 He consolidated his power in Agame by foiling a series of punitive expeditions by Ras Wolde Selassie.
 In 1811, Sabagadis even rallied several Tigrinya-speaking vassals of Adwa, Shire and Hamasien against the ras.
 By the mid-1810s, Sabagadis de facto placed the whole of Agame under his authority.
 Ras Wolde Selassie then confirmed Sabagadis authority in return and recognition of the ras's overlordship.